 The Literacy and Numeracy Catch-Up Premium provides schools with an additional £500 for each Year 7 student who did not achieve at least level 4 in reading and/or maths at the end of Key Stage 2.
-For 2017/2018 it will be those students who scored 100 or less in reading and/or maths.
 This money is used to provide focussed learning in literacy and numeracy for those students identified.

 What is the new Max 7 Teaching Group?